How to make i-cords

 Pull the yarn tail gently to secure the loops.
 Now you can get creative with it!

 We hope you’ve enjoyed this tutorial, now that you know how to crochet an icord you’ll be looking for any excuse to incorporate them into your crochet projects!
-If you’re looking for more fun tutorials, you might be interested in the alternative crochet chain technique, which features another way to make crochet icords.
-Alternatively check out our tutorials on how to make a pompom or how to make loom bands for beginners!
+If you’re looking for more fun techniques, you might be interested in our tutorials on how to make a pompom or how to make loom bands for beginners!